oscarmorenodev/oscarmoreno.github.com/content/en/posts/using-function-types-swift.md

 +++
-title = "Using Function Types in Swift" description = "As Functions are first-class citizens, you can enjoy its benefits" date = 2023-07-10 translationKey = "uso-funciones"
+title = "Using Function Types in Swift" description = "As Functions are first-class citizens, you can enjoy its benefits" summary = "As Functions are first-class citizens, you can enjoy its benefits" date = 2023-07-10 translationKey = "uso-funciones"
 +++